Architectural Lighting Cost Estimation: What You Need to Know

 Phased Implementation and Scalability

-- Developing a comprehensive master plan with clearly defined phases
+- Creating a detailed master plan with clear steps

 Conclusion